degiel1982/ChippyCore-ESP32/README.md

 ### System Requirements
 - A C++ compatible development environment (e.g., Arduino IDE, Visual Studio Code with PlatformIO)
 - A basic understanding of C++ programming

-### Installation
-1. Clone the ChippyCore repository from GitHub.
-2. Include the `ChippyCore` folder in your project directory.
-3. Make sure to include the necessary header files and source files in your project.

 ## ChippyCore Overview
 ChippyCore is designed to be modular and flexible, providing a set of public methods that allow developers to control the emulator's behavior.
 It supports loading Chip-8 ROMs, handling input/output operations, and configuring quirks specific to certain ROMs.